Biden, allies increasingly pushing back at GOP's virus barbs

 Biden aides in the early months of his presidency pressed him to ignore criticism from Republicans, arguing that responding would further inject politics into the vaccination campaign and harm his all-out effort to get Americans to roll up their sleeves.

-But now, as public patience wears thin amid the emergence of the new omicron variant and as some GOP lawmakers have threatened to shut down the government over vaccine requirements, the White House and its allies are seizing on what they see as a political opening.
+But now, as public patience wears thin amid the emergence of the new omicron variant and some GOP lawmakers’ threats to shut down the government over vaccine requirements, the White House and its allies are seizing on what they see as a political opening.

 “It’s clear that Republicans have decided that the fate of the Biden presidency is tied to COVID,” said Democratic communications strategist Eric Schultz, who worked in the Obama White House.
 “And Republicans have chosen to be on the side of the virus.”